 Making stale bread:

-- Preheat oven to 200.
-Cut bread slices into small cubes that are about 1/2-inch in size.
+- Preheat oven to 200°.
+Cut bread slices into small cubes that are about 1/4-1/2-inch in size.
 Use serrated bread knife to cut easier.Spread bread in two large, rimmed baking sheets evenly and place the trays in the oven.Let them bake and harden for about 2 hours.Take them out and you can prepare the stuffing right away.

 - About an hour before making this stuffing, combine cranberries, vinegar and 1 cup of broth in a bowl and let it soak.
-Drain cranberries but do not discard broth.
+Drain cranberries when ready to cook but do not discard broth.

-- Preheat saute pan, over medium heat.
-Add oil and onions and saute until onions are transparent.
+- Preheat sauté pan, over medium heat.
+Add oil and diced onions and sauté until onions are transparent.
 Add plumped cranberries and pecans.
 Sauté together for a few minutes.

-- Preheat the oven to 350 and grease a 9×13 baking dish.
+- Preheat the oven to 350° and grease a 9×13 baking dish.
 Transfer the stuffing into the baking dish and spread it evenly.